What is 4D Scanning?

 6. The Hey Baby 4D Experience

-Once your baby is in the perfect position, we commence with the Hey Baby 4D experience [hyperlink to Hey Baby 4D Experience page], where we will switch the monitor to stunning 4D, and you, like many parents before you, will not be able to help yourself from shouting “Hey Baby!” as you meet your child for the first time.
+Once your baby is in the perfect position, we commence with the Hey Baby 4D Experience, where we will switch the monitor to stunning 4D, and you, like many parents before you, will not be able to help yourself from shouting “Hey Baby!” as you meet your child for the first time.
 If you have chosen a package that includes 3D photos and 4D video, then we will start recording straight away and capture as much as possible.
 Depending on the package you have chosen, you may then have up to 20 minutes to study your baby’s face and get to know their quirks and individual mannerisms.

 7. Choosing your images

 Finally, you will be able to select the images you would like to be printed.
 Depending on your package, the Sonographer may do this with you and print thermal images directly from the scanner, or you may go through the images with the receptionist.
 This is also your opportunity purchase any extras that are not included in your package, like extra prints, a download of all the images or video, heartbeat bears or even a new-born photo shoot.
 Our lovely Receptionist will talk you through your options.

 We only hire qualified and experienced Sonographers who will do their very best to obtain great images for you.
 However, certain factors, like the position of the placenta, a camera-shy baby, or even Mum’s BMI, can make it unavoidably difficult to obtain the perfect picture.